mendix/MxPushNotifications/README.md

 ### Step 4 - Update component.json file

-Find the `theme\components.json` file in your project.
+Find the `theme\components.json` file in your project directory.
 This file contains (among others) the dependencies of the to-be-created hybrid mobile application.
 Update `theme\components.json` by adding `"widgets/pushNotifications/lib/PushNotification.js"` as an element of the `js` array so it would look like this:

 ```
 {